Manuel Senante: Republic

 Senante welcomed the Republic with hardly veiled antipathy, which following quema de conventos turned into horror and enmity.
 Viewing anti-religious violence in apocalyptic terms, he advised intransigence to cardinal Segura, which in turn cost the primate expulsion from republican Spain.
 As the two had already developed close relationship, Senante engaged actively in a campaign defending the exiled primate.
 By the end of 1931 he clashed with the papal nuncio Tedeschini, accusing him of inaction and conspiring to get the envoy recalled to Vatican; the events forged an even closer friendship between Senante and Segura.
 In 1932 he publicly presented the doctrine of disobedience to the Republic, publishing his Cuestiones candentes de adhesión and growing into a key theorist of violent resistance against the Republic.

-Since late 1930 Senante and the Integrists approached the Jaimistas, and already in the spring of 1931 he publicly spoke in favor or a reunification; later that year he joined a group of mainstream Carlists representing Don Jaime in dynastical negotiations with the deposed Alfonso XIII.
+Since late 1920 Senante and the Integrists approached the Jaimistas, and already in the spring of 1931 he publicly spoke in favor or a reunification; later that year he joined a group of mainstream Carlists representing Don Jaime in dynastical negotiations with the deposed Alfonso XIII.
 He demonstrated no hesitation when forming the united Carlist organization, Comunión Tradicionalista.
 In 1932 Senante entered Junta Suprema Tradicionalista, executive of the new party, representing Levante and Andalusia.
-He also joined managing board of Editorial Tradiciónalista, a company taking ownership of El Siglo Futuro, and together with fellow ex-integrist Lamamie dominated within the body, triggering grumblings about Integrist domination in the party.
+He also joined managing board of Editorial Tradicionalista, a company taking ownership of El Siglo Futuro, and together with fellow ex-integrist Lamamié dominated within the body, triggering grumblings about Integrist domination in the party.
 The board was reconstituted by Tomás Domínguez Arévalo by the end of 1933, though El Siglo Futuro retained a dose of independence until 1935.

 In terms of electoral tactics Senante made a U-turn.
-Initially he favored an alliance with the Alfonsinos and became a leading figure in Acción Nacional; once the coalition assumed an accidentalist tone and got infected by Christian-democratic style he turned firmly against it, growing into one of the most outspoken Carlist opponents of collaboration within either TYRE or later Bloque Naciónal.
+Initially he favored an alliance with the Alfonsinos and became a leading figure in Acción Nacional; once the coalition assumed an accidentalist tone and got infected by Christian-democratic style he turned firmly against it, growing into one of the most outspoken Carlist opponents of collaboration within either TYRE or later Bloque Nacional.
 He was also increasingly disappointed by nationalist turn of the Basque campaign; despite his Restauración and dictatorship defense of Vascongadas fueros, Senante viewed the autonomous campaign with suspicion.
 He tried to resume parliamentarian career not in Gipuzkoa but in his native Alicante; outmaneuvered during coalition talks he ran as independent and was defeated both in 1933 and 1936.

 In 1934 Senante successfully launched the candidature of ex-fellow Integrist Manuel Fal Conde as a party leader; despite the age difference the two developed lasting cordial relationship.
 The same year, together with party pundits like Jesús Comín, he entered Consejo de Cultura de la Comunión, a body within the movement entrusted with diffusion of the ideology; in 1935, when Fal was officially appointed Jefe Delegado, Senante entered his auxiliary governing body, Council of the Communion.
 Early 1936 he co-drafted a document issued later by Don Alfonso Carlos, in case of his death appointing Don Javier as the Carlist regent.